rohan-deshpande/northwest/README.md

 # Northwest

-#### CLI & micro-framework for building NW.js apps with the JavaScript boilerplate of your choice
+#### CLI for making NW.js apps with the JavaScript boilerplate of your choice

 > Journey to the north west child, there, you will find solace.